gabriel/electron/docs/api/shell.md

 ### `shell.openItem(fullPath)`

 * `fullPath` String
+* `callback` Function (optional) - If specified will perform the open asynchronously. _macOS_
+  * `opened` Boolean

 Returns `Boolean` - Whether the item was successfully opened.
+If callback is specified, it will return whether it was able to initiate the open call.

 Open the given file in the desktop's default manner.